MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 ### How does progress tracking work for videos and other content type uploaded on the platform?

-Microsoft Community Training provides real-time course progress for both administrators and learners.
+Community Training provides real-time course progress for both administrators and learners.
 However, tracking works differently based on the file type as explained below:

 * **Videos uploaded to the platform** – A video lesson is marked as complete only when a learner watches the entire duration of the video file, skipping or fast forward is restricted.